***/**** Image A+ Sound A Extras A

 The wholesale rejection of Bender wouldn't reflect well on anyone, but some personal accountability would go a long way.
 On the Criterion Blu-ray, Ringwald talks about how the scene where they all smoke pot together changed from inception--Sheedy threw things into disarray when she refused to toke up as Allison, but initially it was going to be everyone smoking Bender's pot except Bender, something Ringwald saw as a Machiavellian power grab.
 That's plausible, though I can envision a scenario in which Bender demurring from using drugs has more ambiguity and pathos than that.
 Because he doesn't know how else to get people to like him.
 Because he's in recovery.
 Because he's that reluctant to surrender to joy.
 That broken.
 There is one intriguing beat, caught in master shot at the tail end of the centrepiece confessional, where Bender appears to laugh, genuinely, at Allison's exit line, only to seem aggravated with himself for surrendering to this impulse.
 My kingdom for more of these moments where Hughes and Nelson ease up on the throttle of Bender's rancour and probe a little harder for a soul.
 Bender's most and only winning qualities are the charisma, humour, and external beauty Nelson brings to him, although I can't help but wonder if these qualities aren't also worrisome in their superficial allure.

 I remember hanging out in the magazine section of a convenience store when I was 12 when in walked this guy from school who liked to torment me.
 He grabbed some skin mags off the forbidden shelf and proceeded to wave their contents in my face, talking very loudly about how I shouldn't be looking at "pussy" until my embarrassment was palpable and the clerk was yelling at us.
 For all intents and purposes, that guy was Bender--he had the feathered hair and multiple layers of clothing, that cocoon of thrift-store body armour.9 Looking back, I struggle with this question: was Nelson emulating guys like that, or was that guy emulating Bender?
 I don't know if he'd seen the film, I just know that I had by that point, so the chances are pretty good that he had, too.
 (Movies spread like wildfire in junior high.)
 The fact is that many of Hughes's most ardent fans back in the day were aspiring teenagers, using his films as road maps for adolescence.
 They may have corrupted us.
-Hughes coined his own insults so as not to date his dialogue with contemporary slang, for instance, and then we reversed his efforts by incorporating them into our vernacular.10 It's not hard to picture us keeping The Breakfast Club's interpretations of social constructs unnaturally alive, and a 12-year-old malcontent modelling himself on this outrageous character who's not only never forced to reckon with his behaviour, but finally rewarded for it.
+Hughes coined his own insults so as not to date his dialogue with contemporary slang, for instance, and then we undid his handiwork by incorporating them into our vernacular.10 It's not hard to picture us keeping The Breakfast Club's interpretations of social constructs unnaturally alive, and a 12-year-old malcontent modelling himself on this outrageous character who's not only never forced to reckon with his behaviour, but finally rewarded for it.

 Full disclosure that from about seventh to tenth grade I watched a trio of John Hughes movies in constant rotation: Ferris Bueller's Day Off, Some Kind of Wonderful (which he did not direct), and Uncle Buck.
 She's Having a Baby didn't speak to me, Sixteen Candles and Weird Science were ineffably stuck in their time, and Planes, Trains & Automobiles was too closely associated with Thanksgiving to be enjoyed year-round.
 As for The Breakfast Club?
 The tape got chewed up and that was that.
 Consequently, I saw it once when I was 11 or 12 and then bypassed it in my teen years, when it would've either meant the most to me or had the hardest time penetrating my defenses; I blew my opportunity to give it that crucial litmus test.
 In fact, I didn't revisit it until I was nearing the end of film school, and that viewing rekindled my dormant love of Hughes's '80s movies at a time when lousy Disney remakes and mean-spirited kiddie fare had made his name anathema among my disillusioned peers.
 It's possible I was doing a bit of hipster posturing (or practising vulgar auteurism, as liking non-canonical filmmakers was briefly, stupidly known), but Hughes, I remain convinced, never really got his due respect as the diligent, idiosyncratic writer-director he is, partly because the genres he called home--comedy and sub-categories thereof--reflexively discourage a deeper engagement.